patryck100/Cloud_Management_PlatForm/README.md

  - Run the "ServerCMP.java"
  - Then go to: CMP [Cloud_Managment_PlatForm] > src/main/java > GUI > "Main_Cloud_Managment_Platform_GUI.java"
  - Run the "Main_Cloud_Managment_Platform_GUI.java"

+Great, the GUI is running...
+With the GUI opened:

  - "CLEAR" button clears the username and password fields
  - "LOGIN" button allows access to the next graphical interface.
  - Use the username and password below to continue: